 In rural Jamaica the majority of land ownership is unregistered having simply been passed down from generation to generation as is.
 The introduction of the 1948 Registration of Titles Act made it a requirement for all parcels of land to be registered under the Act.
 Portland and St Elizabeth has the highest volume of unregistered lands.

-The Facility Title is another form of land ownership usually issued by a Cooperative Bank to the owner against a small loan or lien over the land.
+The Facility Title is another form of land ownership usually issued by a Cooperative Bank to the owner against a small loan or lien over the unregistered land.